socrata/datasync/guides/setup-standard-job.md

 - `replace`: Replaces the dataset with the data in the CSV/TSV file.
 - `upsert`: Updates any rows that already exist and inserts rows which do not.
 Ideal if you have a dataset that requires very frequent updates or in cases where doing a complete replace is problematic.

   *IMPORTANT NOTE: For updating to work properly you must set a Row Identifier for the dataset.
 If a Row Identifier is not set then DataSync will not be able to determine what rows to update and all rows in the CSV/TSV file will be appended to the dataset.
-[Learn more about Row Identifiers and how to establish them](http://dev.socrata.com/docs/row-identifiers.html)*
+[Learn more about Row Identifiers and how to establish them](http://dev.socrata.com/docs/row-identifiers.html).*

 - `append`: Same as upsert.
-Deprecated
+Deprecated.

 - `delete`: Delete all rows matching Row Identifiers given in CSV/TSV file.
 The CSV/TSV should only contain a single column listing the Row Identifiers to delete.